Highly correlated two-dimensional viscous electron fluid in moderate magnetic fields: 7. Conclusion

-Beside this, the destructive effect from inhomogeneities of the sample edges and from macroscopic defects inside the sample on the formation of the standing waves in the ac component begins to play a larger role with the increase of $\omega $, as the wavelength $l_s = v_F^\eta/\omega $ decreases with $\omega $.
-So a suppression and a smearing of the magnetosonic flow component and of its contribution to magnetooscillations of $ \Delta \varrho_\omega $ are expected with the increase of $\omega$.
+Beside this, some destructive ``geometric'' effects from inhomogeneities of the sample edges and from possible macroscopic defects inside the sample on the formation of the standing waves in the ac flow component become more and more substantial with the increase of $\omega $.
+Indeed, the characteristic wavelength, $l_s = v_F^\eta/\omega $, which should be grater than the sample inhomogeneities in order to form the standing magnetosonic waves, decreases with $\omega $.
+So a suppression and a smearing of the ac flow component and of its contribution to magnetooscillations of $ \Delta \varrho_\omega $ are expected with the increase of~$\omega$.

-These predictions are in agreement with the measurements of MIRO in a high-mobility GaAs quantum well at the different frequencies $\omega $ in Ref.~\cite{S5}.
+This prediction about the frequency dependence of magneto-photo-resistance of the radio frequency is in a good agreement with the measurements of MIRO in a high-mobility GaAs quantum well at different frequencies~$\omega $ in Ref.~\cite{S5}. \\ \\